alexandracpop/Portfolio-Project/README.md

 ## Project Introduction

- I chose to look at predicting movies revenue based on a number of input variables.
-To increase model accuracy, I used two machine learning techniques:
+ Two machine learning methods were chosen to help predict movies revenue based on a number of input variables:
 * Regression Decision Trees
 * Multiple Regression

-To further improve accuracy I used GridSearch to tune my hyperparameters.
+To further improve accuracy and reduce errors, I used GridSearch to tune my hyperparameters.

 ## Dataset Used